Updated: 9th February 2021

 Winding up a company that is unable to pay its debts involves the appointment of a licensed insolvency practitioner (IP).
-The process is called a Creditors’ Voluntary Liquidation or CVL, and if you decide to take this route the liquidator will control the business on appointment and work towards bringing it to an orderly end.
+The process is called a Creditors’ Voluntary Liquidation or CVL, and if you decide to take this route the liquidator will assume control the business on appointment and work towards bringing it to an orderly end.

 Closing a limited company in this way prioritises the interests of creditors, which is a major factor in any insolvent situation.
 The liquidator will identify all the company’s assets and liabilities, value and sell the assets, and distribute the proceeds to creditors in the statutory order prior to closing the company down.

 The liquidation fee will vary according to the size of the company, and the amount of work involved.
 Costs can range from around £4,000-£5,000 plus VAT for small limited companies with minimal assets.